jellyfin/jellyfin.org/docs/general/installation/linux.md

 :::caution

-Not being able to use `jellyfin-ffmpeg` will most likely break hardware acceleration and tonemapping.
+Not being able to use `jellyfin-ffmpeg` will most likely break hardware acceleration and tone mapping.

 :::